mantrabrain/htaccess-file-editor/readme.txt

 == Description ==

 Htaccess File Editor is a fast, safe and simple yet perfect to edit the WordPress site's *.htaccess* file from admin panel.
 You can create a backup of your *.htaccess* file and can be restored from WordPress Dashboard.
-You can create a Backup from Htaccess --> Backup Menu.
-Also you can edit from Htaccess Menu.
+You can create a Backup from Htaccess --> Backup Menu and you can edit .htaccess file from Htaccess Menu.
 **This plugin should be used only by experienced users!**

 == Features ==